kubernetes/website/docs/concepts/policy/pod-security-policy.md

 a comma-delimited list of allowed values.
 Possible values are those listed above, plus `*` to allow all profiles.
 Absence of this annotation means that the default cannot be changed.

+### Sysctl

+Controlled via annotations on the PodSecurityPolicy.
+Refer to the [Sysctl documentation]( /docs/concepts/cluster-administration/sysctl-cluster/#podsecuritypolicy-annotations).